galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_FilterPlotandExplore_SeuratTools/tutorial.md

 >You can see that very few cells in the dataset contain fewer than ~500 genes.
 Biologically, this makes sense, and the cells appear to be outliers in the data.
 As such, we will set our lower threshold of genes (nFeature) at 500.
 {: .comment}

-Now, what about transcripts (nCount)?
+Now, what about transcripts (nCount_RNA)?
 Let's take a look:

 ![Violin Plot of Counts](../../images/scrna-case_FPE_SeuratTools/nCount_RNA_vln_plot.png "Violin Plot of counts.")